The Importance of Bees

 The crops that bees are helping to keep alive are often covered with substances that kill bees.
 Pesticides, protecting the plants from disease and damaging bugs, are laced with chemicals that are harmful to the bee population.
 To manage this issue, many farmers were relocating bees from their natural environments to assist in their farm pollination, which created a lack of wild bees in their population.

 How do we manage this situation?
 Better communication for the public and the agriculture community is crucial in making sure that education is offered on the proper practices used for keeping bees thriving.
-Using organic substances, like Safer® Brand products, rather than chemicals, is also a step in the right direction.
+Using Safer® Brand products, many of which are compliant for use in organic gardening, rather than chemicals, is a step in the right direction.

 Gardeners can provide plenty of food for bees by planting their gardens with them in mind.
 Additionally, featuring water in your garden can provide a clean and safe source of hydration for them.
 Together, we can all take steps to help the bee population, and the overall success of agriculture.